The best free software uninstallers make it simple and easy to remove all of the files associated from programs that you want to remove.

-- We've also featured the best driver update software.
+You might also like to check out our featured best driver update software.

 IObit Uninstaller Free gets right down to business, scanning your system for installed software the moment it starts.
 Its smart, clear interface displays a list of all your installed software, with extra tabs if you're only interested in the newest programs (if you've tried something new and don't like it), and the biggest ones (which will have the greatest impact on system performance).

 If you've already uninstalled a program but suspect it's left mucky footprints across your drive, IObit's deep scanner can hunt down junk including broken shortcuts and caches created when installing software updates.

 IObit Uninstaller also takes a look at your web browsers to identify any plugins that could be uninstalled to speed up your surfing.
 It currently supports Firefox and Internet Explorer, but not Chrome or Edge.
 Each extension is accompanied by a user rating to help you decide whether to keep it.